saint1729/pas-appmaker/README.md

 ### App Home

-Your App Home directory is where your application definitions are stored.
+The App Home directory is where your application definitions are stored.
 This is where App Maker will place the application definitions you are authoring.
 By default App Maker assumes "/var/spool/pas/repository/applications/".
 However, this is tunable using one of the two options below...

 ```bash